 | Check the 3 services delivered to the customer

 Some pertinent aspects of these test instruments are discussed below.

-Traditional optical microscopes with 200x magnification and an optical safety filter are cheap, adequate and easy to use.
-However some users now favour electronic video scopes since they allow recording of image data, are intrinsically optically safe and can be used to inspect installed bulkhead connectors.
+Traditional optical microscopes with 200x magnification and an optical safety filter are cheap, adequate, and easy to use.
+However, some users now favour electronic video scopes since they allow recording of image data, are intrinsically optically safe and can be used to inspect installed bulkhead connectors.
 They are also about 10 times the cost, less reliable and require more skill to use.
 The decision here is probably about how much the operator is trusted.
 Simple training is needed to focus and recognise good / bad connector condition (pictorial).

 Visual fault finder light source

 Visible Fibre Light sources provide a red light of circa 635 nm wavelength.
 Useful for finding open circuits in patch leads or splices, for locating fibre ends, and generally checking continuity.
-Maximum range is dependant upon several factors but is in the order of 5-7 Km.
+Maximum range is dependent upon several factors but is in the order of 5-7 Km.